|Nutrition Facts (per serving)|

 All About Artichokes

-Artichokes are loaded with nutrition, but aside from their value as a food, they are a thing of beauty in nature.
+Artichokes are a thing of beauty in nature.
 The artichoke is actually the very large bud of a type of thistle that grows to be 4 feet tall and 6 feet wide.
 Artichoke buds that are not harvested bloom as violet-blue flowers.
-No wonder the artichoke is one of the most visually appealing plants there is and is often used as creative kitchen or table decor.
+No wonder the artichoke is one of the most visually appealing plants, and is often used as creative kitchen or table decor.